hindu-comm/mail_stream_advaita-l/2017/02/brahma_satyam_jagan_/285__H_S_Chandramouli.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-February/044583.html)

-​Namaste.
+Namaste.

 I dont think we should mixup issues.
-His view on mUlAvidya has nothing to do with his view on jagatmithyAtva.​
+His view on mUlAvidya has nothing to do with his view on jagatmithyAtva.

 Regards